 Chapter Commitment

 CHAPTER 2 DESCRIPTIO NS OF THE PROJECT

-Section 2.1: Project MIE will construct Pa Yain Byu Reservoir which the storage volume

-Description is about 7.7 MCM.
+Section 2.1: Project Description MIE will construct Pa Yain Byu Reservoir which the storage volume is about 7.7 MCM.

-Section 2.2: Location The Pa Yain Byu Reservoir is located on the right bank of the Dawei

-River in the DSEZ boundary.
+Section 2.2: Location The Pa Yain Byu Reservoir is located on the right bank of the Dawei River in the DSEZ boundary.

 Section 2.6: Technical The Project will design and construct all buildings and structures to

-Descriptions of the Project blend in with the surrounding environment.
+Descriptions of the Project CHAPTER 3 POLICY AND blend in with the surrounding environment.

-CHAPTER 3 POLICY AND LEGAL FRAMEWORK

-Section 3.1: Regional MIE will follow:
+MIE will follow:

-Environmental & Social -Environmental Safeguards (2009)
+Section 3.1: Regional Environmental & Social -Environmental Safeguards (2009)

 Safeguards -Involuntary Resettlement Safeguards (2009)

--Indigenous Peoples Safeguards (2009)
+Saleguards -Indigenous Peoples Safeguards (2009)

 Section 3.2: Environmental MIE will follow:

 & Social Policy Framework -Environmental Conservation Law (ECL 2012)

-in Myanmar -Environmental Conservation Rules (ECR 2014)
+in Myanmar -Environmental Conservation Rules (ECR 2012)

--Environmental Impact Assessment Procedure (2015)
+in iviyannai -Environmental Impact Assessment Procedure (2015)

 -Laws on Protection and Preservation of Antique Objects and

 Buildings (2015)

 -Land acquisition and Resettlement Procedures

--Farmiand Laws (2012)
+-Farmland Laws (2012)

-Section 2.2.
-Other -Legal framework related to Occupational Health & Safety
+-Legal framework related to Occupational Health & Safety

 Section 3.3: Other MIE will consider to other statutory policies, laws and regulations in

-Environmental Related Nyanmar that related to environmental issues:
+Environmental Related Myanmar that related to environmental issues:

-Legislation • Finance & Revenue
+Legislation Finance & Revenue

-- The Myanmar Insurance Law, 1993
+Legislation -The Myanmar Insurance Law, 1993

 - The State Law and Order Restoration Council (The Law amending

-the financial institutions of Miyanmar Law, 1994)
+the financial institutions of Myanmar Law, 1994)

+• Forestry

-• Forestry The Drest stion of Wild Life and Wild Diants and Conversation on
+-The Protection of Wild Life and Wild Plants and Conversation on

-- The Protection of which the and which Plants and Conversation of

-The Forest Law, 1994

-- He Folest Law, 1992
+Natural Areas Law, 1994 -The Forest Law, 1992

-• Healin The National Faced Law 1007
+Health

-- The National Food Law, 1997 The Traditional Drug Law, 1996
+- The National Food Law, 1997

+-The Traditional Drug Law, 1997

-The Prevention and Control of Communicable
+-The Prevention and Control of Communicable

-Disasses Law, 1005
+-Diseases Law, 1995

-The National Drug Law 1002
+-The National Drug Law, 1992

--The Union of Myanmar Public Health I aw 1072
+-The Union of Myanmar Public Health Law, 1972

-Hotals & Tourism
+Hotels & Tourism

-- The Myanmar Hotel and Tourism Law 1993
+-The Myanmar Hotel and Tourism Law, 1993

 Industrial

-- The Private Industrial Enterprise Law 1990
+-The Private Industrial Enterprise Law, 1990

--The Factorial Act 1951
+-The Factorial Act, 1951

--The Oilfield (Workers and Welfare) Act 1951
+-The Oilfield (Workers and Welfare) Act, 1951

--The Petroleum Act.
-1934
+-The Petroleum Act, 1934

--The Oilfield Act.
-1918
+-The Oilfield Act, 1918

-• Livestock & Fisheries
+Livestock & Fisheries

 -The Animal Health and Development Law, 1993